 Reading slowly isn’t fun.
 When you are a slow reader, it takes ages to get through a book or a study session.
 Reading for pleasure can become a slog, and the simplest research seems to drag on forever.

 Reading is in fact so central to success in any field that it’s become a staple of measuring basic educational success.
 You may be a great careful reader, but how can you become a faster reader?

-While easy to dismiss “speed reading” as hocus pocus, the reality is that there are solid evidence-based methods for increasing the speed of reading and comprehension—up to a point.
+While it's easy to dismiss “speed reading” as hocus pocus, there are solid evidence-based methods for increasing the speed of reading and comprehension—up to a point.
 You should just be careful about the dangers of speed-reading for students if you don't do it correctly.

 The speed-reading methods we will introduce here aren’t particularly complex or difficult to implement, but they take time and effort to develop and increase in efficacy.
 Give them a try and embark upon your journey to read faster and better than ever before.

 How to read faster with these 4 speed-reading methods